The dynamics of discovery and the Heaps-Zipf relationship: Influence of temporal correlations on Heaps' law

-In particular, in the case of musical exploration, the exponent values obtained for the ordered case (observed discovery sequences) are much closer to $\alpha = 1$ than the ones obtained when reshuffling the same music listening sequences (for which we obtain $\bar{\alpha^*}=0.5$). $\alpha=1$ corresponds to the linear case of a stationary integration of discoveries into the user's catalogue.
+These observations suggest that the scaling exponent $\alpha$ obtained by fitting Heaps' law (Eq.~\ref{eq:Heaps}) to individual exploration sequences $D(k)$ in web browsing or music listening is shaped not only by the empirical rank–frequency distribution $p(r)$ (which reflects how the individual's attention is distributed among items), but also by the underlying temporal dynamics.
+This is in contrast to vocabulary growth in texts, where the exponent obtained from the empirical sequence can be accurately reproduced by randomly sampling tokens from $p(r)$.
+In particular, in the case of musical exploration, the exponent values obtained for the ordered case (observed discovery sequences) are much closer to $\alpha = 1$ than the ones obtained when reshuffling the same music listening sequences (for which we obtain $\bar{\alpha^*}=0.5$). $\alpha=1$ corresponds to the linear case of a stationary integration of discoveries into the listeners's catalogue.
 Interestingly, a substantial portion of our sample also exhibits exponents values $\alpha > 1$, which appears to contradict the standard formulation of Heaps’ law \cite{chacoma_heaps_2020,lu_zipfs_2010}.
 Heaps’ law is traditionally understood as an asymptotic result, and in the asymptotic regime it is indeed true that due to the constraint $D < k$, then necessarily $\alpha < 1$.
 However, in a more general framework applied to finite-length sequences, values of $\alpha > 1$ are entirely possible, as long as the prefactor $c$ in the relation $D = ck^\alpha$ remains sufficiently small (in this case $ck^\alpha<k$ implies that $k<k_c$ with $k_c=1/c^{1/(\alpha-1)}$).
 These $\alpha > 1$ cases correspond to situations in which the appetite of the individual for discovery grows over time.

-The observation of these super-linear exploration trajectories in musical contexts, as opposed to written texts, points to a fundamental asymmetry between the catalogues under study.
-On streaming platforms and the web, the set of available items is not only larger than in written corpora but also expands at a rate that greatly exceeds the pace of individual exploration.
-This fundamental constraint helps explain why the space of discoveries trajectories differs between contexts, even without addressing the different patterns of human exploration across these contexts.
+It is worth noting that some prior works on individual music discovery enforced fitting procedures that systematically prevent the emergence of exponents $\alpha > 1$~\cite{di_bona_dynamics_2025,bona_social_2022}, potentially overlooking this important dynamical feature.
+The observation of these super-linear exploration trajectories in musical contexts, as opposed to written texts, points to a fundamental difference between the catalogues under study.
+On streaming platforms and the web, the set of available items is not only larger than in written corpora, but also expands over time at a rate that greatly exceeds the pace of individual human exploration of these digital archives.
+This fundamental constraint helps explain why the space of discovery trajectories differs between systems, simply because the possibility of continuing to discover through actual novelties depends on the nature of each system.